-At first blush, the concept of mobile access to human resources systems makes so much sense.
+At blush, the concept of mobile access to human resources systems makes so much sense.
 The image of bustling employees taking care of important administrative tasks during down moments in the flow of their business lives wherever they might be leads to visions of improved productivity and efficiency.

 But the reality of mobile HR has yet to deliver on that vision.
 Instead, corporations have cited security and compliance as obstacles or experimented in fits and starts, rolling out isolated pieces of functionality and supporting them with half-baked mobile policies, if any.